V-Sekai/manuals/decisions/20211103-use-platform-called-vfx-reference-platform.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

-> The VFX Reference Platform is a set of tool and library versions to be used as a common target platform for building software for the VFX industry.
+> The VFX Reference #platform is a set of tool and library versions to be used as a common target #platform for building software for the VFX industry.
 Its purpose is to minimise incompatibilities between different software packages, ease the support burden for Linux-based pipelines and encourage further adoption of Linux by software vendors.
-The Reference Platform is updated annually by a group of software vendors in collaboration with the Visual Effects Society Technology Committee.
+The Reference #platform is updated annually by a group of software vendors in collaboration with the Visual Effects Society Technology Committee.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams